Mid-Career Research Fellowship – Application Instructions

 b.
 Project Description not to exceed five double-spaced pages, with one-inch margins and twelve-point type.
 Endnotes are included in the page limitations.
 Explain the goals, methods and significance of the project and its contribution to the pertinent discipline and to the humanities generally.
 Place the work in your overall research trajectory.
 Include a work plan of what will be accomplished during the fellowship period, what will be accomplished after the fellowship period, and your plans for external funding applications.
 Include information on when you plan to apply for promotion to Full Professor and explain how your research, teaching and service record make you an ideal candidate for promotion.

 c.
-One-page bibliography, single-spaced with a return space between each entry with one-inch margins and twelve-point type.
+One-page bibliography, single-spaced with a return space between each entry; one-inch margins and twelve-point type.

 d.
 A short letter or email from the applicant's department chair confirming the department can accommodate the necessary teaching release.